trevor-ratliff/HtmlTools/README.md

   - Data: the string to decode
   - Offset: amount to shift by to get the calculated value
   - Width: the width of the encoded 'characters'

+## WordArtTool ##

+An html 5 tool to help you create word art.

+point your browser to WordArtTool.htm, once it is loaded you can change the font, size, color and border of each letters using the tools on the right.
+You can add letters to your board by clicking and dragging.
+You can also rotate the letters once they've been placed.

+If you have an internet connection the application should pull the latest jQuery otherwise you will need to change the script tag to point to the minified library in the scripts folder.